What are the benefits of behavioral activation?

-Here are the main benefits, backed by research:
+Here are the main benefits of BA, backed by research:

 Depression frequently leads to inactivity, isolation, and avoidance.